-BPA substitute could spell trouble: Experiments show bisphenol S also disrupts hormone activityJanuary 22nd, 2013 in Health /
+BPA substitute could spell trouble: Experiments show bisphenol S also disrupts hormone activityJanuary 22, 2013 in Medicine & Health / Health

 A few years ago, manufacturers of water bottles, food containers, and baby products had a big problem.
 A key ingredient of the plastics they used to make their merchandise, an organic compound called bisphenol A, had been linked by scientists to diabetes, asthma and cancer and altered prostate and neurological development.
 The FDA and state legislatures were considering action to restrict BPA's use, and the public was pressuring retailers to remove BPA-containing items from their shelves.

 The industry responded by creating "BPA-free" products, which were made from plastic containing a compound called bisphenol S. In addition to having similar names, BPA and BPS share a similar structure and versatility: BPS is now known to be used in everything from currency to thermal receipt paper, and widespread human exposure to BPS was confirmed in a 2012 analysis of urine samples taken in the U.S., Japan, China and five other Asian countries.